No major upgrades for Nifty post Q2 results. Will high valuations haunt investors?

 Nifty as a pack has seen a 3 per cent drop in FY23 consensus earnings estimate in the last one month, weighed down by weak commodity sector earnings.
-While some recovery in earnings from December quarter onwards is likely, a lack of earnings surprises and expensive valuations leave little room for disappointment for domestic stocks, analysts warned.
+While some recovery in earnings from December quarter onwards is likely, a lack of earnings surprises so far and expensive valuations leave little room for disappointment for domestic stocks, analysts warned.

 Data showed FY23 consensus EPS estimate for Nifty stands at Rs 836.50.
 It has fallen 2.7 per cent in the last one month and 5 per cent in the last six months.
-FY24 EPS estimate, on the other hand, stands at Rs 989.50, largely stable on one- and six-month periods.
+FY24 EPS estimate, on the other hand, stands at Rs 989.50, largely stable on one- and six-month basis.

 Kotak Institutional Equities said rich valuations and relatively strong performance of domestic stocks in the past few months suggest that market participants are very optimistic about India’s short- and medium-term outlook.